Empathic Dance Training

 What is "empathic dance training"?

-The idea of empathic dance training is to train in a way that one can experience, for a moment in time, the way another person moves.
+"Empathic dance training" involves training in a way that one can experience, for a moment in time, the way another person (or couple) moves.

 Step 1: Choose the move